Ricky Lee: Ricardo Lee Film Festival

 On January 22, 2008, filmmaker Nick Deocampo, director of the Mowelfund Film Institute (1989–2008) and Center for New Cinema (2008–present), announced the Ricardo Lee Film Festival, which was held from February 4 to 10, 2008, as part of the World Arts Festival under Mayor Tito Sarion in Daet, Camarines Norte.
 Lee’s scripts became Philippine cinema classics, contributing to the second golden age of Filipino movies in the 1980s.
 Five films were shown at the festival: Gina Alajar's Salome, Anak, Muro Ami, Gumapang Ka sa Lusak, and Memories of Old Manila.

-Work as Creative Manager
+Work as creative manager

-Lee previously worked as a Creative Manager at ABS-CBN Corporation.
-However, after the House of Representatives denied the network's franchise, he moved to GMA Network as GMA Entertainment Group's Creative Drama Content Development Consultant.
+Lee previously worked as a creative manager at ABS-CBN Corporation.
+However, after the denial of the network's franchise by the House of Representatives in 2020, he moved to GMA Network as the GMA Entertainment Group's Creative Drama Content Development Consultant.
 He also established and heads the Trip to Quiapo Foundation, formerly known as the Philippine Writers Studio, which aims to provide support to new and struggling writers.